Dottorato in Scienza dei Materiali e Nanotecnologie

 Since November 2021, he has started a PhD course in Material Science and Nanotechnology, under the supervision of Prof. Malandrino, at University of Catania.
 His research project focuses on the synthesis of novel multifunctional material for H2 production and CO2 capture and conversion, in order to obtain new materials for green technological application.

-Tutor: Prof.ssa Graziella Malandrino
+Tutor: Prof.ssa Graziella Malandrino, Dr. Anna L. Pellegrino

 Contact: matteo.bombaci@phd.unict.it